How to Reduce Bruising and Swelling After Brow Lift

 How do you stop bruising after a brow lift?

-• You cannot stop bruising from happening in the first place as it is a natural response of your body to surgical procedures.
-Follow these tips to help the bruising fade away quickly: avoid blood thinners, use cold compressions, and take the prescribed medications and you will be good to go.
+You cannot stop bruising from happening in the first place as it is a natural response of your body to surgical procedures.
+Follow these tips to help treat bruising: avoid blood thinners, use cold compressions, and take the prescribed medications.

 What do you put on your scars after brow lift surgery?